KujiraProject/vagrant/development/README.md

 - installation of nodejs with ember
 - installation of chromium, firefox, vim, flask, atom

-clone your repository and code! :)
+1. clone your repository and code! :)
+2. vagrant up